shane13hsi/ehr-seed/README.md

 # Gulp React Karma Less

-To start do a clone of this repo, type in:
+To start do a clone of this repo and type in your terminal:

     npm install
-    gulp
+    gulp server

-This will start webpack development server with hot code reload for React components.
+This will start webpack development server with hot code reload for React components and LESS styles.

+To run continuously (TDD) type in:

+    gulp tdd

-To run the tests use:
+To run the tests just once you can use:

-    npm test
+    gulp test

-To build for production you can run:
+To build for production run:

     gulp build